-For more help with FIFA 18, our FIFA 18 tips and guide can help, alongside our FIFA 18 Journey: Hunter Returns walkthrough, plus lists of FIFA 18 wonderkids and the best young players, FIFA 18 player ratings, best goalkeepers, best defenders, best midfielders, best wingers and best strikers.
-We also have details on five star skillers and skill moves listed, how to score free kicks, penalties and set pieces, and the FIFA 18 best players by position.
-Fan of Ultimate Team? we look at FIFA 18 Chemistry explained, the latest OTW Ones to Watch cards, along with how to earn FIFA Coins quickly and for free, as well as the best Chemistry Styles for each position.
+For more help?
+Our FIFA 18 tips and guide gives you an overview of our many pointers, and if you're playing The Journey in particular, see our The Journey: Hunter Returns walkthrough.
+Meanwhile, we have lists of FIFA 18 wonderkids and the best young players, FIFA 18 player ratings, the best strikers, best wingers, best midfielders, best defenders and best goalkeepers.
+Elsewhere, we have details on five star skillers and skill moves listed, how to score free kicks, penalties and set pieces, and the FIFA 18 best players by position.
+Fan of Ultimate Team?
+We look at FIFA 18 Chemistry explained, the latest OTW Ones to Watch cards, along with best Chemistry Styles for each position, and finally how to earn FIFA Coins quickly and for free.

 Here's an example featuring Okazaki - the standard buy-it-now price seems to be around 600 coins, but scroll further to the right and you'll find plenty of cards starting at around 350 with no bidders.
 Mass-bid the minimum 350, or if you want to be safer, around 450, on as many Okazaki cards as you can, and eventually one might go through.